Tuberculous lymphadenitis: Stages

 Tuberculous lymphadenitis is popularly known as collar stud abscess, due to its proximity to the collar bone and its superficial resemblance to a collar stud, although this is just one of the five stages of the disease.
-One or more affected lymph nodes can also be in a different body part, although it is most typical to have at least one near the collar bone.The characteristic morphological element is the tuberculous granuloma (caseating tubercule): giant multinucleated cells (Langhans cells), surrounded by epithelioid cells aggregates, T cell lymphocytes and few fibroblasts.
+One or more affected lymph nodes can also be in a different body part, although it is most typical to have at least one near the collar bone.
+The characteristic morphological element is the tuberculous granuloma (caseating tubercule): giant multinucleated cells (Langhans cells), surrounded by epithelioid cells aggregates, T cell lymphocytes and few fibroblasts.
 Granulomatous tubercules evolve to central caseous necrosis and tend to become confluent, replacing the lymphoid tissue.

 Diagnosis

-The diagnosis of tuberculous lymphadenitis may require a biopsy.
-Other possible diagnostic steps include: positive tuberculin test, chest radiograph, CT scan, cytology/biopsy (FNAC), AFB staining, and mycobacterial culture.
+The gold standard for diagnosis of tuberculous lymphadenitis is to obtain a culture, though results may take weeks.
+A positive acid-fast bacteria (AFB) stain can support the diagnosis.
+Other possible methods include nucleic acid amplification tests, fine needle aspiration (FNA), or excisional biopsy, the most invasive method.

+Supplementary studies to aid in diagnosis include tuberculin skin tests, interferon-gamma release assays, or chest X-rays.

 Treatment

-Drainage is not necessary if followed by anti-tubercular medication.

-Treatment with anti-tubercular medications normally lasts up to one year.
-Symptoms may temporarily get worse during treatment.